By Devon Birdsong | Pounding The Rock (PtR), 2025-12-28 22:52:44

 The USSR took opportunities to showcase its self-proclaimed superiority very seriously.
 Other nations, not so much.

 The United States was not particularly interested in funding chess exploits.
 It seemed like an expensive investment in what many saw as a hobbyist competition.
 Chess (and especially American chess) had long been viewed as an otherwise unserious preoccupation.
-Bobby Fisher’s rise had occurred within a vacuum of interest, and perhaps also because of it.
+Bobby Fischer’s rise had occurred within a vacuum of interest, and perhaps also because of it.

 Four of the eight players in the 1971 Candidates Tournament were Russian.
 One of them, Tigran Petrosian, was a former world champion who had beaten Spassky previously.

 What happened next, no one could have reasonably predicted.
-Bobby Fisher absolutely dominated the competition, scoring 18 ½ wins against just 2 ½ defeats.
+Bobby Fischer absolutely dominated the competition, scoring 18 ½ wins against just 2 ½ defeats.
 Two of his opponents went 0-6 against him.
 To hold one world-grade contender to zero wins is incredible; to do it to two world-caliber players is herculean.

 What most didn’t understand about Petrosian’s first win in the match was its significance in ending the greatest unbeaten streak in chess history.
-Going back to his previous matches, Fisher had won 20 consecutive games against the best players in the world, without tallying a single draw.
+Going back to his previous matches, Fischer had won 20 consecutive games against the best players in the world, without tallying a single draw.
 No one has come close to matching it.

 To properly express how insane that number is, you have to consider that Magnus Carlsen, chess genius of the current era (and considered by many to be the best chess player of all time), has never managed to win more than 6 consecutive games against top competition without a draw or loss.
 He’s never even gotten halfway there.